 Through the curation of events, websites, books, podcasts, newsletters, communities, databases, among others, and by spotlighting pioneering womxn and non-binary folks in the field, Future Resources works as a horizontal tool for knowledge sharing, community building and networking.

-Womxn of all colors, sizes, places of origin, sexual orientations, gender identity and backgrounds are invited to contribute to the tool.
-There is no 'right' or 'wrong' and we welcome feedback always.
+Womxn and non-binary people of all colors, sizes, places of origin, sexual orientations, gender identities and backgrounds are invited to contribute to the tool.
+There is no 'right' or 'wrong' and we always welcome feedback.